Community Capital Management

 About the manager

 Community Capital Management, Inc. was established in 1998 and is an SEC-registered investment advisor focused exclusively on the active management of high quality, market-rate, fixed-income securities issued to promote community and economic development.
 The core economic activities supported by these investments may include affordable homeownership, affordable rental housing, urban and rural economic development, small business lending and environmental sustainability.
 Community Capital is a majority woman-owned firm.
-Since its inception, Community Capital Management has invested $3 billion in community and economic development investments nationwide.
+Since its inception, Community Capital Management has invested over $3.5 billion in community and economic development investments nationwide.

 Investment philosophy